-Cities create a vibrant ambiance to provide a microcosm for regional culture and the top eight cities to visit in Australia can give you fabulous insight into local life, regional atmosphere, and the unique beauty of their surrounding areas.
+Cities create a vibrant ambiance, providing a microcosm for regional culture, and the eight best cities in Australia can give you fabulous insight into local life, regional atmosphere, and the unique beauty of their surrounding areas.

-Whether you wish to be at the footstep of a mountain escape or stand on the brink of the warm Coral Sea, eager to touch the northern edge of the continent or find comfort in a remote urban landscape, Australia’s cities are vibrant and distinct.
+Whether you wish to be at the foot of a mountain escape or stand on the brink of the warm Coral Sea, eager to touch the northern edge of the continent, or find comfort in a remote urban landscape, famous Australian cities are distinct.

-Find iconic architecture or feel a connection with the edging countryside as you discover how the top cities in Australia create their own dynamic character that you can experience.
+Find iconic architecture or feel a connection with the edging countryside as you discover how the top cities in Australia create their own dynamic character.

 The carefully crafted city of Canberra boasts shady, tree-lined avenues and modernist architecture, incorporating geometric shapes contrasting the rounded landscape surrounding the Australian Capital Territory.

 Lake Burley Griffin shimmers at the center of the city, with lakeshores lined by museums displaying Australia’s cultural treasures.
 The urban planning movement of self-contained communities surrounded by undeveloped wild or green space influenced the capital’s design, resulting in a cosmopolitan ambiance decorated with accessible parks, broad boulevards, and 19th-century artwork.